janthomile/PixelmonServerUtils/README.md

 * Add dialogue to Pixelmon Statues when you interact with them!
 * Assign commands to pokeloot that execute when they are claimed!
 * Set required items in the inventory of players to interact with NPCs or battle Trainers!
+* Pixelmon will no longer suffocate in walls!

 ## Commands:
 Base command is `/pixelmonutils` which has the subcommands `get`, `set`, `remove`, `npcbattle`, or `betterspectate`.